Dominique Maltais: Snowboarding career

 At the XVI Winter X Games Maltais won her first medal which came as the gold and X Games champion in 2012.
 She had followed this with several successes on the World Cup tour that year, including a home nation victory at Blue Mountain.
 This victory, among others, helped propel her to her second straight Crystal Globe championship as the overall winner on the FIS tour.
 Success continued further into the following season where Maltais again won several events, in the early stages.
 Maltais would also find further accomplishment by winning the silver at the 2013 World Snowboarding Championships which took place in her home province of Quebec.
 There she would place second, finishing familiarly behind teammate Ricker who won her first World Championship gold medal there.

-Maltais went into the 2014 Winter Olympics as a strong medal contender with her results on the World Cup that year.
-At the Olympics she qualified through easily, Maltais was looking for some redemption from the previous Olympics where she crashed out in Vancouver.
+Maltais went into the 2014 Winter Olympics as a strong medal contender with her results in the 2013–14 FIS Snowboard World Cup.
+At the Olympics, she qualified easily, Maltais was looking for some redemption from the previous Olympics where she crashed out in Vancouver.
 She qualified through from the semi's when, after a tough battle for the second position, Lindsey Jacobellis crashed when she was way out in front.
-This paved the way for Maltais to enter the final.
-In that event Eva Samkova who had dominated the event, from her fastest qualifying position through to the final, won gold but an elated Maltais followed her through for silver.
-The medal lifted a weight off of her and she said that "It's a good revenge for Vancouver.
-I wanted to prove to the world that I could do better than in Vancouver.
-I'm so so happy it's done and I made it and I finished on the podium."
+This allowed for Maltais to enter the final.
+In that event, Eva Samkova who had dominated the event, from her fastest qualifying position through to the final, won gold but Maltais followed her through for silver.